Akron Children's Logo

 How Is Severe Combined Immunodeficiency Diagnosed?

 Doctors use a simple blood test to screen newborns for many conditions that could cause health problems, such as sickle cell disease and cystic fibrosis.
 The conditions screened for vary by state, but all now offer screening for severe combined immunodeficiency.
-Newborn screening for SCID makes early diagnosis possible, and prompt treatment leads to better outcomes.
+Newborn screening for SCID makes early diagnosis possible, and quick treatment leads to better outcomes.

 Babies with a newborn screen suggestive of SCID usually are referred to a doctor specializing in immune deficiencies.
 The doctor will order other blood tests and possibly genetic testing.

 Parents who have a child with SCID or a family history of immunodeficiency might want to consider genetic counseling and early blood testing.
 Early diagnosis can lead to quick treatment and a better outcome.
-It may also be possible to test a high-risk baby for the disease before birth if the genetic mutation causing SCID in a family is known.
+It may also be possible to test a high-risk baby for the disease before birth if the gene mutation causing SCID in a family is known.

 How Is Severe Combined Immunodeficiency Treated?